JRam13/leaves/README.markdown

+**Edit February 2013:** Please do not use this code anymore.
+The iOS SDK has progressed tremendously since I worked on this code and wrote a blog post about it in 2010.
+The SDK now provides a native implementation of the page curl gesture/animation in the form of [`UIPageViewController`](http://developer.apple.com/library/ios/#documentation/uikit/reference/UIPageViewControllerClassReferenceClassRef/UIPageViewControllerClassReference.html).
+This API is a lot more flexible and easier to use than the Leaves project.

 #Leaves

 Leaves is an simple way to present a page-turning interface similar to Apple's iBooks.
 It comprises two classes, `LeavesView` and `LeavesViewController`, and occupies less than 100 kB compiled.
 It uses only public APIs, sacrificing a portion of iBooks' visual flair to ensure that your application is safe for submission to the App Store.